-This paper addresses these gaps through a longitudinal measurement study of Log4Shell activity observed from a regional vantage point.
-We analyze exploit traffic collected by a network telescope deployed in India over an extended observation window spanning from December 2021 to October 31, 2025.
-This deployment captures both the immediate post-disclosure surge in Log4Shell scanning and exploitation attempts, as well as the sustained residual activity that persisted long after the initial wave subsided.
+This paper leverages our reactive telescope design to conduct a longitudinal measurement study of Log4Shell activity from a regional vantage point.
+We analyze exploit traffic collected by a reactive NT deployed in India, as described in Section IV-B, over an extended observation window spanning from 1 December 2021 to 31 October 2025.
+This deployment captures both the immediate post-disclosure surge in Log4Shell scanning and exploitation attempts, as well as sustained residual activity long after the initial wave subsided.
 Our analysis moves beyond aggregate traffic volumes to examine how scanning behavior evolved over time.
-We characterize the geographic origins of scanning infrastructure, analyze external callback servers embedded within exploit payloads, and study how backend hosting resources were selected and reused.
-To the best of our knowledge, this work provides the first multi-year measurement of Log4Shell activity that jointly examines long-term temporal trends, backend callback infrastructure, and severity-based payload characteristics.
+We characterize the geographic origins of scanning infrastructure, analyze embedded external callback servers within exploit payloads, and examine how backend hosting resources were selected and reused.
+To the best of our knowledge, this work provides the first multi-year measurement of Log4Shell activity that jointly examines long-term temporal trends, backend callback infrastructure, and Log4Shell payload characteristics.
 Finally, we contrast our observations with earlier studies conducted primarily from European and North American vantage points, highlighting both commonalities and region-specific differences in scanning intensity, infrastructure placement, and persistence, underscoring the importance of geographically diverse measurement perspectives for understanding large-scale exploitation dynamics.